conceptsandbeyond/devopsfundamentals/workshop/lab 2-Test and Analyze.md

 2. For our example you can run unit tests.

-      Unit testing command that you want to add is -  run: ./mvnw test
+      Unit testing command for our example -  run: ./mvnw test

 3. After modifying your build.yml file, push the code